eigeninfra

 In June 2025, Microsoft told the French Senate it cannot guarantee the sovereignty of European data.
 UK public sector data in Microsoft cloud could be processed in more than 100 countries.

-This is not dependency like a narcotic — something that sustains a habit and causes withdrawal.
-This is carcinogenic.
-It actively destroys: swallowing smaller local players, offshoring income, concentrating control in an ever-increasing exponent.
+The reliance on hyperscale cloud is not dependency in the way of a narcotic, it is not something that sustains a habit and causes withdrawal but remains potentially manageable long-term.
+It is carcinogenic.
+It actively brings harm by swallowing smaller local players, offshoring income, and concentrating control outside of the entity that entrusts its data.

 What now